nunocoracao/blowfish-tools/README.md

 Commands:
   new <folder>   Creates a new Blowfish project from scratch on the selected folder install        Installs Blowfish on an existing Hugo project (assumes current directory). run            Run a local server with Blowfish in the current directory.
-Requires Hugo to be installed and Blowfish configured in current directory. generate       Generates site assets in public folder in the current directory.
-Requires Hugo to be installed and Blowfish configured in current directory. configMeta     Configure site's main information - title, description, etc configAuthor   Configure site's author - name, bio, links, etc
+Requires Hugo to be installed and
+                 Blowfish configured in current directory. generate       Generates site assets in public folder in the current directory.
+Requires Hugo to be installed and Blowfish configured in current directory. config         Enter interactive configuration mode configMeta     Configure site\'s main information - title, description, etc configAuthor   Configure site\'s author - name, bio, links, etc
 ```